paulohenriquerosa/teste-t10/README.md

 # Enable the virtual environment
 $ source .venv/bin/activate

-# Setup app folder to become a package and install all packages
+# Setup app folder to become a package and install all dependecies
 $ pip install -e .

 # Disable and enable the virtual environment for load the changes